About Lois Carter Crawford: A Little Bit About Me

 When I joined my first husband's family, I was delighted with their mealtime rituals, and my outlook on family dinners solidified.
 Unlike my family of origin, my new family not only all sat at the table together for the evening meal, but they had a conversation!
 Conversation and food make great company.

 I do have many stories that go hand-in-hand with the foods I make.
-For most of the recipes I include on the blog, I will tell you a little story about them.
+I often tell you a little story about them.
 I hope you enjoy the stories as much as you do the recipes.
-I invite you to comment and add your own recipes and stories, too!
+I invite you to comment and tell us your stories, too.